|Premier League Management Record|

 Preston North End

-David Moyes is currently the third-longest serving manager in the Barclays Premier League, behind Sir Alex Ferguson and Arsene Wenger, and has taken charge of over 400 league matches since being appointed as Everton manager in March 2002.
-However, that will all change when he takes over from Ferguson as Manchester United’s new manager on 1 July 2013.
+Moyes was the third-longest serving manager in the Barclays Premier League, behind Ferguson and Arsene Wenger, having taken charge of over 400 league matches since being appointed as Everton manager in March 2002.

 Moyes made a name for himself at Preston North End, where he gained promotion to the second tier of English football and narrowly missed out on getting to the Premier League, only to lose the 2001 Championship Play-off Final to Bolton Wanderers.